 Diversity is strength in the investment research world

-Diversity affects the lens through which Investec's equity research team views companies and market trends

-Commonality is comforting, which is why people seek out homogenous social groups.
-It’s also why employers traditionally favoured this dynamic, believing that a homogenous workforce created harmony and built consensus around strategy and outlook, leading to quicker decision-making and execution.
+Commonality is comforting, which is why people seek out homogeneous social groups.
+It’s also why employers traditionally favoured this dynamic, believing that a homogeneous workforce created harmony and built consensus about strategy and outlook, leading to quicker decision-making and execution.
 But significant cracks in this theory have been exposed.

 Diversity wins: the perils of groupthink